 To make it concrete: a successful CRISP print session looks like this.

 When the print finishes, remove the build plate carefully, carry it to the wash station, remove the models at an angle with a plastic scraper, check the build plate for leftover resin, and begin washing.
 After washing, dry the models fully before curing.
-Cure for 10 to 15 minutes.
+Cure for two to four minutes.

 Clean up the workspace: wipe the build plate, filter any resin back into the bottle if you poured too much, put lids on containers, cure any leftover small bits of resin in a clear bag outside in the sun so they can go into normal rubbish.